Car rams Russian Embassy gate in Romania, driver dead | Law-Order

 Car rams Russian Embassy gate in Romania, driver dead

-A car crashed into the gate of the Russian Embassy in the Romanian capital early Wednesday, bursting into flames and killing the driver, police said.
+A car carrying containers of flammable materials crashed into the gate of the Russian Embassy in the Romanian capital early Wednesday, bursting into flames and killing the driver, police said.

 - Country: